Code-Institute-Submissions/southernspices-project1/README.md

 **Content**

-All content in the "Welcome ,Story and menu sections in this website were written by me.Testimonials contents are taken from google and edited by me.
+All content in the Welcome,Story and menu sections in this website were written by me.Testimonials contents are taken from google and edited by me.

 **Media**